misheho/full_stack_mluukkai/part0/note_creation.md

     server-->>browser: the JavaScript file
     deactivate server

-    Note right of browser: The browser starts executing the JavaScript code that fetches the JSON from the server
+    Note right of browser: The browser starts executing the JavaScript code that fetches the note data JSON from the server, including the new note

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
     activate server
-    server-->>browser: [{ "content": "HTML is easy", "date": "2023-1-1" }, ... ]
+    server-->>browser: [{ "content": "New Note", "date": "2025-08-11" }, ... ]
     deactivate server

     Note right of browser: The browser executes the callback function that renders the notes